-Methods for reducing demand for HVAC include:
+Methods to reduce demand for HVAC services include:

 - improved building insulation

-- high-performance window glazing
+- high performance window glazing

 - natural ventilation